vladalive/vladalive.github.io/services/code-review-retro.md

-1\. **CEO, Startup Founder or Project Manager**, who want to identify the quality of written code by developers or to audit efforts and results of your development team
+1\. **CEO, Startup Founder or Project Manager**, who want to identify the quality of written code by developers or to audit the efforts and results of your development team

 2\. **CTO or Development Team Lead**, who want:

-* to reduce technical debt
+* to reduce the technical debt
-* to make code easier to read, maintain and extend
+* to make the code easier to read, maintain and extend
-* to adopt industry best practices
+* to adopt best industry practices
-* to find weaknesses in code architecture
+* to find weaknesses in the code architecture
 * to develop the common coding approach for the whole team

 3\. **Software Engineer** who want to write code better

 ## My ultimate goals of doing full retrospective code review

-* to identify the problems preventing from good progress
+* to identify the problems preventing from a good progress
 * to propose solutions for improvement
 * to get the development team on the same page
 * to reduce the cost of change requests in the future